tomabg/public_scripts/README.md

 # public_scripts
 repo with public scripts

-set-optimal-MTU-for-VPN.bat .....will find out and set MTU size...this is needed for IKE VPN and Provider Vodafone Cable with DSLite ...
+set-optimal-MTU-for-VPN.bat .....will find out and set MTU size...this is needed for IKEv2 VPN and Provider Vodafone Cable with DSLite ...
 Download the batch file and execute in an administrative cmd